-I have also posted FAQ about divorce in Germany, inheritance law in Germany, child custody law in Germany, about international child abduction, about filing a constitutional complaint if your human rights are violated in Germany and about how to work with me as your lawyer.
+I have also posted FAQ about divorce in Germany, inheritance law in Germany, child custody law in Germany, the right to freedom of movement within the EU, international child abduction, about filing a constitutional complaint if your human rights are violated in Germany and about how to work with me as your lawyer.
 You can see the full list of FAQ on my website.

 1. Does Germany have a system of ius sanguinis or ius soli?

 Germany has traditionally always been a ius sanguinis country, meaning that citizenship is passed on to the next generation by birth, irrespective of the place of birth.
 Only recently (1999) has the law been amended to incorporate ius soli, giving German citizenship to a child born in Germany to two parents of foreign citizenship.
 I will explain these different ways of obtaining citizenship in more detail below.

 2. Does ius sanguinis mean that I am entitled to German citizenship if I have German great-great-grandparents, even if they left Germany generations ago?